What is WEEE?

 Option 3 – Book a free collection from your doorstep

 We offer a free collection service for large and bulky WEEE items which are difficult to handle.
-If you live in Barnet, Camden, Enfield, Hackney, Haringey, Islington or Waltham Forest, you can request a free collection by calling Clearabee on 0330 088 1085.
+If you live in Barnet, Camden, Enfield, Hackney, Haringey, Islington or Waltham Forest, you can request a free collection by calling Clearabee on 0330 088 1085 or book online.